 Generic name: entecavir (en-TEK-a-vir) (Oral route)

 Severe acute exacerbations of hepatitis B have been reported in patients who have discontinued anti-hepatitis B therapy, including entecavir.
-Hepatic function should be monitored closely for at least several months in patients who discontinue therapy and reinitiation of anti-hepatitis B therapy may be warranted.
-Entecavir is not recommended in HIV/HBV co-infected patients not treated with highly active antiretroviral therapy because there is potential for the development of resistance to HIV nucleoside reverse transcriptase inhibitors.
+Hepatic function should be monitored closely for at least several months after discontinuation.
+Initiation of anti-hepatitis B therapy may be warranted.
+Entecavir is not recommended in patients co-infected with human immunodeficiency virus (HIV) and hepatitis B virus (HBV) who are not also receiving highly active antiretroviral therapy (HAART) because of the potential for the development of resistance to HIV nucleoside reverse transcriptase inhibitors.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported with the use of nucleoside analogue inhibitors .

 Commonly used brand name(s)